 - Don’t pick any of the lavender from the plants.
 That is somebody’s crop and the plant needs to grow in full.

-- Don’t tremble any lavender bushes.
+- Don’t trample any lavender bushes.
 That means no jumping over rows of lavender or cutting between them.
 They can be quite thick, so just walk around it

-- Stand at the edge of the field and take a picture from a higher vantage point, that way, it looks like you’re standing right in the field
+- Do stand at the edge of the field and take a picture from a higher vantage point, that way, it looks like you’re standing right in the field

 - Take pictures early morning or late in the afternoon.
 The sun in July is fierce and makes for ugly shades in your pictures.
 Go for the soft light.